broomburgo/Narratore/Docs/DEFINING_A_GAME_SETTING.md

 ## Generate

 The purpose of the `Generate` type is to provide a game `Setting` with an integrated system to generate values (for example, random numbers).
-The type must conform to the `Generate` protocol, that currently only requires a static function to produce a random ratio between 0 and 1, and a static function to produce a unique string: the protocol could be expanded in the future with extra requirements, like a function to generate progressive integers, or a function to hash a string.
+The type must conform to the `Generating` protocol, that currently only requires a static function to produce a random ratio between 0 and 1, and a static function to produce a unique string: the protocol could be expanded in the future with extra requirements, like a function to generate progressive integers, or a function to hash a string.

 For testing purposes, it can be useful to give a `Generate` type some way to fix the values that are going to be produced, for example to control randomness.